patriciogonzalezvivo/thebookofshaders/04/README.md

 ### In **Blender**

-[GlslTexture](https://github.com/patriciogonzalezvivo/glslTexture) it's an addon that allows you to programatically generate textures using GLSL Shaders and is fully compatible with the rest of the sandboxes on this chapter.
+[GlslTexture](https://github.com/patriciogonzalezvivo/glslTexture) is an addon that allows you to programatically generate textures using GLSL Shaders and is fully compatible with the rest of the sandboxes on this chapter.
 How it works:

 1. Operator Search: `F3` (or `SpaceBar` depending on your setup).
 Type `GlslTexture`